 Kilburn Park, Brent/Westminster

-The south-western part of Kilburn, between Kilburn High Road and West Kilburn
+The south-western part of Kilburn, situated between Kilburn High Road and West Kilburn

 In 1850 the Reverend Edward Stuart sold 47 acres here to a consortium of five developers, of whom the largest was James Bailey.
 They laid out roads and sewers and divided the site among themselves, subletting to smaller firms who built a few houses each.

 St Augustine’s is one of the most breathtaking Victorian churches in the whole of England, a fusion of French-inspired detailing and Anglo-Catholic tradition, with a soaring steeple.
 The body of the church was complete by 1877 but it was another 20 years before the spire reached its full height of 254 feet.
 St Augustine’s has been nicknamed ‘the cathedral of north London’.

 Much of the area was damaged by Second World War bombing and was afterwards subject to wholesale redevelopment and the addition of several council tower blocks – but St Augustine’s still soars above them.

 The cyclist Sir Bradley Wiggins grew up at Dibdin House, a block of 250 working-class flats built in 1937 at the Kilburn end of Maida Vale (visible on the right in the satellite map below).
 He was educated at St Augustine’s CE high school, where his mother was a secretary.

 Postal district: NW6